locationtech/spatial4j/report/report.md

 What are your main take-aways from this project?
 What did you learn?

 Is there something special you want to mention here?

+Takeaways:
+- Usage of the tool lizard for the purrpose of complexity analysis and branch covergae.
+- Methods to improve branch coverage as well as complexity
+- The concepts of branch coverage and path coverage
+- Writing test cases and test suits for open-source projects specially if there are not our own